CiteAudit: You Cited It, But Did You Read It? A Benchmark for Verifying Scientific References in the LLM Era: Experiments

 The detailed system prompts and standardized operating procedure (SOP) definitions for all agents are documented in Appendix~\ref{sec:prompts}.

-\textbf{Infrastructure and Hyperparameters:} The entire pipeline is executed on a high-performance compute cluster equipped with NVIDIA B200 GPUs.
+\textbf{Infrastructure and Hyperparameters:} The extraction pipeline is executed on a high-performance compute cluster equipped with NVIDIA B200 GPUs, while the planning and judgment stages use Gemini 3 Flash through API inference.
 We employ a \textbf{Multi-thread Pool (Size=4)} to facilitate simultaneous citation auditing across multiple documents.
-For the visual-textual extraction, the model is configured with a temperature of $0.0$ to ensure deterministic, exact-match parsing.
-The vector database for $\mathcal{A}_{mem}$ utilizes Cosine Similarity with a threshold of $0.92$ to identify high-affinity citation matches.
+For the visual-textual extraction and final judgment stages, decoding is configured with a temperature of $0.0$ to ensure deterministic and reproducible parsing and verification.
+The vector database for $\mathcal{A}_{mem}$ utilizes cosine similarity with a threshold of $0.92$ to identify high-affinity citation matches.

 \textbf{Evaluation Metrics.} To evaluate the performance of our citation verification system, we report both classification-based and efficiency-oriented metrics.

 We define four types of prediction outcomes. \textbf{True Positives} refer to hallucinated citations that are correctly flagged as fake. \textbf{False Negatives} are hallucinated citations that are mistakenly predicted as real. \textbf{False Positives} denote real citations that are incorrectly flagged as fake, and \textbf{True Negatives} are real citations that are correctly identified as real.